syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

 __(Basic, 25 pts, Malware Reverse Engineering)__

-Again, unidentified file `pure-luck.out`.
-Upon `file`-ing it, it's an executable, but 32-bit, which can't be run on my 64-bit linux.
+Again, we were presented with an unidentified file `pure-luck.out`.
+Upon `file`-ing it, it's seems to be an executable, but is 32-bit ELF, which can't be run on my 64-bit linux.
 No worries.
 Let's decompile it using IDA Pro.
-On viewing the pseudocode for main, I found some cryptic code which I couldn't bother to pursue.
+On viewing the pseudocode for main, I found some involved code which I couldn't be bothered to pursue.

-Back to the original file, for some clue.
+Back to the original file for some clues.
 Somehow, I decided to do a `binwalk` on the file and found a nice signature appended at the end:

     $ binwalk pure-luck.out